Defamation remains a criminal offence in the Czech Republic.

 In general, criminal libel cases against journalists are uncommon in the Czech Republic, as most offended parties will press civil claims instead.

-However, in 2012, the Constitutional Court the criminal defamation conviction of a journalist working for the tabloid newspaper Blesk (“Flash”).
-In 2008, the journalist had covered the brutal murder of a woman and her 1.5-year old child in the small town of Luh nad Svatavou, near the German border.
+However, in 2012, the Constitutional Court confirmed (Decision II.ÚS 2042/12) the criminal defamation conviction of a journalist working for the tabloid newspaper Blesk (“Flash”).
+In 2008, the journalist had covered the brutal murder of a woman and her one-and-a-half-year old child in the small town of Luh nad Svatavou, near the German border.
 The alleged killer had hung himself in the woman’s home.
-In his article, the journalist reported that , based on information he had obtained about the crime scene, the woman had had sex before being killed.
+In his article, the journalist reported that, based on information he had obtained about the crime scene, the woman had had sex before being killed.
 The woman’s husband brought charges for defamation, claiming that the article insinuated that the alleged sexual encounter between the woman and her murderer was consensual.
-The sentenced upheld by the Constitutional Court ordered the journalist to pay a fine of 80,000 Czech crowns; in the case of non-payment the Court specified that the journalist would be sent to prison for three months.
+The sentenced upheld by the Constitutional Court ordered the journalist to pay a fine of 80,000 Czech crowns ; in the case of non-payment the Court specified that the journalist would be sent to prison for three months.
 Although the newspaper ultimately paid the fine on the journalist’s behalf, it was noted that the latter’s monthly salary was 20,000 crowns.

 Recent Legal Changes